 Licorice tea or licorice capsules help calm the stomach.

 Research even shows that licorice may help better than antacids for indigestion.
-I’ve known people that find licorice root very effective in helping to reduce nausea symptoms too.
+I’ve known people who find licorice root very effective in helping to reduce nausea symptoms too.

 Some studies even show that using licorice is more effective than antacids for reducing acid reflux [R].

-Licorice also helps with liver health because it has helpful antioxidants which reduce free radical damage in the body.
+Licorice also helps with liver health because it has helpful antioxidants that reduce free radical damage in the body.

 Tip: Don’t overdo licorice because it can increase blood pressure in some people or drop potassium levels: check with your doctor before adding daily licorice to your diet.

 Using extra virgin olive oil helps just about every aspect of your digestive system, from keeping bowels regular to improving the microbiome.
 For these reasons, extra virgin olive oil is top on the list of powerful superfoods for the gut.